VeronicaOS/frameworks/README.md

 ## Contributing

-If you would like to contrubute to my project please make sure to create a new branch, push changes and open a pull request so I can review the code.
+If you would like to contribute to my project please make sure to create a new branch, push changes and open a pull request so I can review the code.

 ## Contact